Saci (folklore): Punisher

 However, if offended, Saci is wont to murder the human by tickling or beating.

 Counteraction and protection

 As aforementioned, the Saci can raise the dust devil (dusty whirlwind) and spin-dance inside it, according to folk belief.
 It is believed the Saci's whirlwind can be diverted and broken up by casting a rosary of white beads or a straw cross from Palm Sunday.

-The Saci prefers dryness, or is a dessicated being, and dares not cross a water stream, fearing it will lead to loss of all his powers.
+The Saci prefers dryness, or is a desiccated being, and dares not cross a water stream, fearing it will lead to loss of all his powers.
 Thus one can escape a pursuing Saci by crossing a stream.
 Another way is to drop ropes full of knots.
 The Saci is compelled to stop and undo the knots.

 One can also try to appease him by leaving behind some cachaça, or some tobacco for his pipe.